 Radialis is Thunder Bay’s newest medical imaging device company, taking its place in Ontario’s $10-billion medical device manufacturing industry.
 Launched in February 2016, the company is poised to create leading-edge Positron Emission Mammography (PEM).
 PEM is an exciting alternative to traditional breast mammography, because it uses molecular imaging—detailed pictures of what is going on inside the body at a cellular and molecular level.
 (See “Top benefits of PEM,” right [left/bottom] for more details.)

 Local collaboration and community support have been an essential element in the company’s success to date.
 Radialis completed the first “proof of concept product” (which demonstrates the concept has real-world applications) in August 2016.
 They used equipment and support at MI-Zone, the advanced manufacturing initiative at the Northwestern Ontario Innovation Centre, to build the prototype cart for the Radialis equipment.
-The company plans to continue using the equipment at MI-Zone as well as work with other local producers like Infinity Metal Fabrication and Design.
+The company plans to continue using the equipment at MI-Zone and the expertise of Kam Valley Industries, a design and manufacturing firm and MI-Zone’s operating partner, as well as work with other local producers like Infinity Metal Fabrication and Design.
 “Using local manufacturing capacity allows Radialis to innovate and adjust quickly, and speeds up the development process,” notes Sasha Bubon, Chief Technology Officer at Radialis.